Bellevue Medtech & Services (Lux)

 - The fund invests in foreign currencies, which means a corresponding degree of currency risk against the reference currency.

-- The fund may invest in financial instruments that might have a relatively low level of liquidity, which can in turn affect the fund’s liquidity.
+- The fund may invest a proportion of its assets in financial instruments that might under certain circumstances have a relatively low level of liquidity, which can in turn affect the fund’s liquidity.

 - Investing in emerging markets entails the additional risk of political and social instability.